grishavanika/mix/README.md

     **Note:**
     There is small issue with include directories and it should be fixed by hands.

-    You need to change `msvc_version` (CMakeLists.txt) variable to your's MSVC version (it can be detected by looking into ${MSVC}/2017/Community/VC/Tools/MSVC folder name):
+    You need to change `msvc_version` (CMakeLists.txt) variable to your's MSVC version (it can be detected by looking into ${MSVC}/2017/Community/VC/Tools/MSVC folder name).
+    Also, specify proper path of MSVC installation.

+    In a nutshell, fix these 2 lines:

     ```
     set(msvc_version "14.13.26128")
+    set(msvc_install_root "C:/Programs")
     ```

     And then: